We started hearing about Joni Mitchell through her songwriting.

 It was at this point that Joni Mitchell began exiting the mainstream.
 Maybe she had proven all she wanted in folk and pop music, because she moved away from commercially popular music and turned to the niche of Jazz.
 She still produced some critically praised albums, and at times returned to pop, but had no major sellers.
 In 1996 she released Hits, a well chosen collection of her most popular recordings.
 If you don’t have her other albums, this is the one to get.

-She also continued her drawing and painting.
-She’s considered an excellent artist.
+Joni Mitchell also continued her drawing and painting, and is considered an excellent artist.
 She did the cover art on many of her albums, and one of my favorites, the cover for Crosby, Stills, Nash & Young’s So Far album.

 Like John Lennon’s style, she can capture so much with seemingly simple line drawings.
 And like Bob Dylan, Joni Mitchell has had a major influence on songwriters.